banyh/scripts/README.md

-## Setup up TensorFlow and Caffe environment on Ubuntu 14.04 with a GPU
+## Setup up Deep Learning environment on Ubuntu 16.04 with a GPU

 ### Checkout this repository